cogitor/cogitor.github.io/_posts/2016-03-28-a-story-of-higher-order-functions.md

 // the type of the increment object is Function1[Int,Int]
 // i.e. a function with one argument of type Int and a return value of type Int
-// the shorthand notation, more normally seen, is (Int => Int)
+// the usual shorthand notation is (Int => Int)

-// we can also use a more shorthand notation to define the increment function val increment = (value: Int) => value + 1
+// we can also use a shorthand notation to define the increment function val increment = (value: Int) => value + 1

 // and just for fun, we can also use an even more cryptic notation
-// where we would need to specify the function type (Int => Int) for the compiler val increment: (Int => Int) = _ + 1 // the underscore operator is a placeholder for the argument, as we didn't specify an argument name
+// where we would need to specify the function type (Int => Int) for the compiler val increment: (Int => Int) = _ + 1 // the underscore operator is a placeholder for the argument, as the argument name hasn't been specified
 {% endcapture %}
 {% include code_snippet.html class="scala" code=my_include %}